 Rather than heal the tissue, a tree will seal the wound off from the rest of the tree.
 To do this, the tree will create four walls to surround the wound.
 In a healthy, sturdy tree, these walls will prevent rot, infection or decay from affecting the rest of the tree.

-The photosynthetic rate of a tree will determine how well a tree will compartmentalise.
-There are four main factors that influence photosynthesis.
+The photosynthetic rate of a tree will determine how well the tree will compartmentalise.

 So if you think back to the ‘benefits’ of wound sealer, the tree will:

 - Stop the spread of infection on its own

 The tree will do this just fine without the need to keep the site moist or dry.
 In fact, keeping the site moist and covered can be bad for the tree.
 I’ll explain in the next section.